ombu/drupal-profile-tasks/README.md

-Base Profile
+Profile tasks
 ============

-Provides default configuration for OMBU profile installations.
+Provides default configuration and tasks for use in Drupal profiles.

 Setup
 -----